 Community Engagement

-• Collaboration and convening diverse groups who work with communities of color.
+• Collaboration with and convening diverse groups

 For more information, contact Jaime Angelini, MA, DRCC, AMTP, Statewide Director of Disaster Services and Special Projects, at jangelini@mhanj.org or (973) 571-4100, ext.
 215.